-Sleep is one of the most cleansing habits for human health yet, when managing a busy schedule or studying for exams, it’s one of the first things that gets pushed to the back burner.
+Sleep is one of the most cleansing habits for human health yet, when managing a busy schedule or social gatherings, it’s one of the first things that gets pushed to the back burner.
 The increased use of technology, electronic devices and social media are also major contributors to sleep deprivation in the United States.
 Sleeping less in order to achieve more or engage in technology does not come without consequences.
 Insufficient sleep is directly associated with an increased risk of obesity, type 2 diabetes and cravings.
 Lack of sleep increases the hunger hormone, ghrelin and decreases the satiety hormone, leptin which leads people to make more impulsive food choices that are more likely to be high glycemic foods.
 Sleep deprivation is also associated with neurological health, pointing to sleep as one of the most important lifestyle habits for memory, optimal mood, and even a decreased risk of neurodegenerative diseases.
 A 2017 study published in the journal, Brain found that just one night of sleep deprivation led to a 10% increase in amyloid beta levels which are a protein associated with Alzheimer’s Disease.

 1. Save 30 Minutes to Unwind Before Bed

 Unwinding before bed can look like stretching, meditating, reading, praying or even having sex.
 Try to make this apart of your nighttime routine at least 30 minutes before bed.
 Consumer Reports did a survey of almost 9,000 people who reported having few sleep difficulties.
 In addition to going to bed and waking up at a set time, they were also more likely to unwind for 30 minutes before going to sleep and engage in sex before bed.
 For optimal relaxation, it’s best to avoid all electronic devices prior to bed including computers, phones, and television.
 Electronic devices emit blue light which act as a stimulant and can interfere with restorative sleep.